-- > The main door entrances have an electronic 'buzzer' which sounds when the door is open to alert staff in the unlikely event the door was to be opened without their knowledge.
-This is used when a young person has a known need of support when they are in the building. - > The main external doors work on an electronic swipe card system with the addition of a key code pad.
+- > The main external doors work on an electronic swipe card system with the addition of a key code pad.
 The door can only be opened if both are activated at the same time.
 Some of the internal doors also work on the same system.

-If a card should be lost, it can be remotely deactivated on request.

-- ➤ The young people's bedrooms are fitted with infrared door sensors.
-If the infrared beam is broken this will set off a mobile pager, which will alert staff to which door, has been opened so staff can go and attend to the young person if needed.
-This system is activated after the young person has settled into their bedroom for the night and the home's support levels reduce. - ➤ If a young person has epilepsy, a bed monitor may be placed under the bed mattress to alert staff to any seizure activity.
-If a young person has any additional needs where this type of monitor is not effective, a noise monitors maybe placed in their room at nighttime.
+If a card should be lost, it can be remotely deactivated on request. - > The young people's bedrooms are fitted with infrared door sensors.
+If the infrared beam is broken this will set off a mobile pager, which will alert staff to which door has been opened so staff can go and attend to the young persons personal needs or where needed.
+This system is activated after the young person has settled into their bedroom for the night and the home's support levels then reduce. - ➤ If a young person has epilepsy, a bed monitor may be placed under the bed mattress to alert staff to any seizure activity.
+If a young person has any additional needs where this type of monitor is not effective, a noise monitor maybe placed in their room at nighttime.
 If a young person requires this, it will be written into their Care plan and consent discussed.

-There are no electronic devices within the home, which record or log a young person action.
+There are no electronic devices within the home, which record or log a young person's action.

-Throughout the home there are smoke and heat detectors wired to a fire alarm system.
+Throughout the home there are smoke, and heat detectors wired to a fire alarm system.
 To ensure young people's safety we also have door entry systems to all external doors.
+This is also linked to the Fire Brigade/ department.